- The GENIUS Olympiad is open to all international and U.S. students studying in grades eight through twelve (or the equivalent).

 - All students and supervisors have to communicate in English well enough to present their projects.
 Translators for student presenters are NOT allowed.

-- Application fee is $40 per project and is non-refundable.
+- The application fee is $40 per project and is non-refundable.
 The application fee must be paid before the application deadline in order to complete your application.
 All applicants, including GENIUS Certificate winners, must pay the application fee.
 Projects without an application fee will not be considered for evaluation.

-- Participation fee is $60 per attendee (including student, supervisor, guests) who will attend the GENIUS Olympiad and is non-refundable.
-The participation fee must be paid before the registration deadline in order to guarantee your place at the GENIUS Olympiad.
+- The participation fee is $125 per attendee (including student, supervisor, guests) who will attend the GENIUS Olympiad, and $50 is non-refundable under any circumstances ($75 is refundable until May 15th).
+The full amount of participation fee must be paid before the registration deadline in order to guarantee your place at the GENIUS Olympiad.
 All finalists and their supervisors and guests must pay the participation fee.
-Participation fee covers lodging, meals, and trip to Niagara falls during the event (see finalist guide for details of these)
+Participation fee covers lodging, meals, trip to Niagara Falls, and a Mist-of-the Maid boat tour during the events (see finalist guide for details of these)

-- Guest fee is $600 per guest and does not include participation fee.
+- Guest fee is $650 per guest and does not include participation fee.
 Guests (additional participants on projects, such extra supervisor, siblings, parents etc) are allowed if space is available.
 The guest fee is $350 for those who will stay off-campus (in a hotel, they will pay the hotel fee and make the arrangements).
 There is a limit on the number of adult supervisors (teacher or parent).
 In order to maximize the number of projects and student participation, we allow only one adult supervisor (teacher/parent) for every 6 students from the same school/organization.
 If there are 7-12 finalist students from the same school/organization, then two supervisors are allowed.
 Additional supervisors/relatives other than allowed ones will be recognized as guests and will be asked to pay the guest fee.
 Guests fees must be paid during registration.
-The guest fee is fully refundable until May 22nd and is 50% refundable after that date.
-Guest fee covers meals, lodging (except those stay in hotel and pays only $350), and trip to Niagara Falls.
+The guest fee is fully refundable until May 11th and is 50% refundable after that date.
+The guest fee covers meals, lodging (except those stay in hotel), and a trip to Niagara Falls.

-- Fees will be paid online during application and registration.
+- Fees will be paid online using a credit card during application and registration within the application site.

 LIMITATIONS ON STUDENTS & PROJECTS

-- Students may apply with multiple projects in any discipline to increase their chance of acceptance, but will be selected as a finalist for only one project.
+- Students may apply to with multiple projects in any discipline to increase their chance of acceptance but will be selected as a finalist for only one project.

 - A maximum of two students may present a science, business or short film project.